jaybe78/vps-webpack5-redux-streaming-test/readme.md

 ```

-## What's the proper way of updating `redux` store
+## What's the proper way of updating `redux` store ?

-I managed to do it but not sure it's the right way to do so

 If we look at `_default.page.server.jsx`, I fetch some data and then dispatch the result to update the state.

-What I've noticed is that, in the `render` function, `store.getState()` has not been updated yet so I have to pass the return the new store from `onBeforeRender`.
+What I've noticed is that, after dispatching the action, in the `render` function, `store.getState()` has not been updated yet... so the only "solution" I have found is to return the updated store from `onBeforeRender`.

 - _default.page.server.jsx
 ```